A Better Option For the Gig Economy

 Employment status makes the job more remunerative and less precarious by guaranteeing a minimum wage and numerous benefits.
 But the gig companies warn that it will eliminate the flexibility that workers like about gig work.
 Legal scholar Veena Dubal found that many workers came to support this reclassification as employees reluctantly, and only because conditions had become so dire.

-In response, Uber and Lyft threatened to leave the state unless voters enact Proposition 22.
-If it passes, the proposition would exempt ride-hail and delivery workers from the California gig economy law but would also offer some benefits.
+In response, Uber and Lyft threatened to leave the state unless voters enacted Proposition 22.
+The proposition exempts ride-hail and delivery workers from the California gig economy law but also offers some benefits.
 It claims to guarantee pay equal to 120% of the California minimum wage, which is now $13 an hour.

 But independent researchers at the University of California, Berkeley have calculated that Proposition 22 would likely guarantee a wage of only $5.64 an hour, and many workers would be excluded from the various insurance benefits the proposition would provide.

-Note: This article originally appeared in The Conversation.
-It has been edited for YES!
-Magazine, and was updated on Nov.
-5 at 4:30 p.m.
-Pacific Time to reflect the results of California’s Proposition 22, which voters approved in the general election on Nov.
-3.